2. Development#

 Legend

-OK, isn’t this more or less the same as above in Overview?
-Yes, right, you are.
-The additional element is the Large in-queue.
-This is a folder which interacts as the interface between the DC Primary and the ID Connector.
+Compared to Fig. 2.1, the additional element is Large in-queue on the left in the middle.
+It’s a folder which interacts as the interface between the Primary Directory Node and the ID Connector.
 JSON files are written to the folder, and then read out.

 Legend